 The care coordinator (CC) is responsible for managing the member's acute care, behavioral health care, long-term care, and home and community based services.
 In SDCB, the care coordinator is primarily responsible for coordinating all aspects of the SDCB member's care and for determining the SDCB budget, and submitting the SDCB care plan to the MCO/UR for review and approval/denial.
-SDCB CC related assistance includes, but is not limited to:
+SDCB-CC related assistance includes, but is not limited to:

-- A. Understanding SDCB member and EOR roles and responsibilities; - B. Identifying resources outside the SDCB, including natural and informal supports, that may assist in meeting the SDCB member's needs; - C. Understanding the array of SDCB covered services, supports, and related goods; - D. Determining and assigning the annual budget for the SDCB member, based on the CNA, to address the home and community based needs of the SDCB member in accordance with the requirements stated in the managed care contract and the member's Community Benefit; - E. Providing the support broker with the current and all historical Comprehensive Needs Assessments (CNA) including the Assessor's individual specific health and safety recommendations, and the calculations used to determine the SDCB budget; - F. Monitoring utilization of SDCB services and related goods on a regular basis; - G. Conducting employer-related activities such as completing the EOR self-assessment with the member and informing the FMA of the designated EOR; - H. Identifying and resolving issues related to the implementation of the SDCB care plan/budget; - I. Assisting the SDCB member with quality assurance activities to ensure implementation of the SDCB member's SDCB care plan/budget, and utilization of the authorized budget; - J. Recognizing and reporting critical incidents, including abuse, neglect, exploitation, emergency services, law enforcement involvement, and environmental hazards; - K. Monitoring quality of services provided by support brokers; and - L. Working with the member to provide the necessary assistance for successful SDCB implementation.
+- A. Understanding SDCB member and EOR roles and responsibilities; - B. Identifying resources outside the SDCB, including natural and informal supports, that may assist in meeting the SDCB-member's needs; - C. Understanding the array of SDCB covered services, supports, and related goods; - D. Determining and assigning the annual budget for the SDCB member, based on the CNA, to address the home and community-based needs of the SDCB member in accordance with the requirements stated in the managed care contract and the member's Community Benefit; - E. Providing the support broker with the current and all historical Comprehensive Needs Assessments (CNA) including the Assessor's individual specific health and safety recommendations, and the calculations used to determine the SDCB budget; - F. Monitoring utilization of SDCB services and related goods on a regular basis; - F.G.
+Assisting the EOR, and working with the FMA; on payment issues-; - G.H.
+Conducting employer-related activities such as completing the EOR self-assessment with the member and informing the FMA of the designated EOR; - H.I.
+Identifying and resolving issues related to the implementation of the SDCB care plan/budget; - L.J.
+Assisting the SDCB member with quality assurance activities to ensure implementation of the SDCB member's SDCB care plan/budget, and utilization of the authorized budget;

+- J.K.
+Recognizing and reporting critical incidents, including abuse, neglect, exploitation, emergency services, law enforcement involvement, and environmental hazards; - L. Monitoring quality of services provided by support brokers; - K.M.
+Assisting the member with Support Broker changes; and - Working with the member to provide the necessary assistance for successful SDCB implementation.